The Bitter Tea of General Yen: Plot

 Nils Asther and Barbara Stanwyck as General Yen and Megan Davis.

 In the late 1920s in Shanghai during the Chinese Civil War, as throngs of refugees flee the rainswept city, a couple of elderly Christian missionaries welcome guests to their home for the wedding of Dr. Robert Strike, a fellow missionary, and Megan Davis, his childhood sweetheart whom he has not seen in three years.
 Some of the missionaries have a cynical view of the Chinese people they have come to save.
 Shortly after Megan arrives, her fiancé Bob rushes in and postpones the wedding so he can rescue a group of orphans who are in danger from the spreading civil war.
 Megan insists on accompanying him on his mission.

 On the way they stop at the headquarters of General Yen, a powerful Chinese warlord who controls the Shanghai region.
-While Megan waits in the car, Bob pleads with the general for a safe passage pass so he can save the orphans.
+While Megan waits in the car, Bob pleads with the general for a safe passage pass to Chapei so he can save the orphans.
 Contemptuous of Bob's missionary zeal, General Yen gives him a worthless paper that describes Bob's foolishness.
 Bob and Megan reach St. Andrews orphanage safely, but the pass only makes the soldiers laugh and steal their car when they try to leave with the children.
 The missionaries and children eventually reach the train station, but in the chaos, Bob and Megan are both knocked unconscious and are separated.

 Sometime later, Megan regains consciousness in the private troop train of General Yen, attended by his concubine, Mah-Li.
 When they arrive at the general's summer palace, they are greeted by a man, Jones, Yen's American financial advisor, who tells him that he has succeeded in raising six million dollars, hidden in a nearby boxcar, for General Yen's war chest.
 Megan is shocked by the brutality of the executions conducted outside her window.
 Fascinated and attracted by the young beautiful missionary, the general has his men move the executions out of earshot and assures her that he will send her back to Shanghai as soon as it is safe.